What Your Customers Don’t Know About Financing and Leasing (but Should)

 For certain types of assets, leasing makes more sense—depreciation might make owning an expensive piece of equipment more costly.
 Sometimes leases include maintenance and other regular services that protect customers.
 Some lease terms also end with an option to buy the equipment for a low fee, sometimes as little as 10% of the initial purchase price.
 Other items might be more sensible to purchase outright, allowing you to get full funding while your customer makes payments.

 At the end of the day, your customer wants to spend less time stressing about financing and more time building their business.
 Any insight you can offer will smooth their path to success and establish you as a trusted resource for their equipment needs.
-For more information, check out our free ebook on finding the right financing solutions for your customers.
+For more information, check out our free ebook on finding the right financing and leasing solutions for your customers.

 The content linked to clicklease.com has been compiled from a variety of sources and should not be considered the official position of Clicklease, its Employees or Officers.
 Data and opinions included are provided for convenience, may contain errors or omissions, and consequently should not be relied upon for making business or investment decisions.
 Clicklease encourages its site visitors to use the information provided at their own risk, and recommends visitors do their own direct research.